gargmegham/Portfolio-V1/content/hero/index.md

 ---
 title: 'Hi, my name is'
 name: 'Megham Garg'
-subtitle: 'I create scalable and maintainable solutions for real world problems using my Web Development, and Data Science skills.'
+subtitle: 'I like to build solutions and learn new skills.'
 buttonText: 'Get In Touch'
 ---

-I'm a software development engineer currently working in TranZact.
-I'm based in Haryana, India.
-Specializing in building (and occasionally designing) websites, data science solutions, and everything in between.
-I also want to work on VR and blockchain projects sometime soon.
-That's my next todo thing.
+I'm currently working as a freelance developer with multiple firms from all across the globe.
+TranZact, ComplianceOn, Mortle are some of my clients.
+I'm also in the process of building my own products that people can use to increase their productivity.
+Next thing I want to get into and learn is AR gadgets.